-So, perhaps, there is an actual legitimate reason, why overall, food may seem worse 30,000 feet up in the air, or at least, have that reputation.
+So, perhaps, there is an actual legitimate reason why food may seem worse 30,000 feet up in the air, or at least, have that reputation.

 To get an idea of what happens, Singapore Airlines was gracious enough to let us get a sneak peak of exactly what goes on.
-It’s a true process that has even led the airline to create a super-duper pressurized kitchen that replicates the exact same environmental cabin conditions at its home base in Singapore, but short of flying there, we opted to go behind the scenes with the airline at JFK airport instead.
+It’s a true process that has even led the airline to create a super-duper pressurized kitchen that replicates the exact same environmental cabin conditions at its home base in Singapore.

 So while the plane is sitting on the ground..